As part of the Dynamic Duos of Classic Film Blogathon hosted by Once upon a screen… and Classic Movie Hub

 On Friday, July 31, 1964 at 7:00 pm Joan Crawford suffered a relapse while resting in her dressing room at Fox.
 She was taken back to Cedars Sinai Hospital where she remained for a full month.

-During her stay in the hospital, she called her friend, director Vincent Sherman and asked him to come visit her because she was lonely.
+During her stay in the hospital, she called her friend, Director Vincent Sherman and asked him to come visit her because she was lonely.
 Once he got there she confessed “I’m not sick.
 I just couldn’t stand working another minute with that Bette Davis.”

 Aldrich had the very difficult task of firing Joan Crawford.
-When Olivia de Havilland agreed to take the role, he called Bette to give her the good news but asked her to keep the news quiet just for a few days so he could finally tell Crawford himself informing her through an official letter form his lawyer.
+When Olivia de Havilland agreed to take the role, he called Bette to give her the good news but asked her to keep the news quiet just for a few days so he could finally tell Crawford himself informing her through an official letter from his lawyer.
 But Davis told her press agent Rupert Allen who then leaked the story.

 Footage from the set of the film show de Havilland and Davis being playful on the set.
 Bette said it was the best thing he ever directed and she thought Olivia de Havilland was just beautiful in it.